ManuelNeumann/MNLpred/cran-comments.md

 ## Resubmission

-This is a resubmission for a new release.
+This is a submission for a new release (0.0.3).

-It does not include the tibble() function anymore since it may cause trouble with the new tibble release (see https://github.com/tidyverse/tibble/issues/689).

-CRAN-URLs are now in canonical form in the README.md.
+It fixes the bug of missing data for examples, vignettes, etc. due to a dead URL.
+It also includes minor enhancements, such as descriptive error messages.

 ## Test environments

 * Windows Server 2008 R2 SP1, R-devel, 32/64 bit (on rhub)
-* OS Catalina 10.15, R 3.6.3
 * Ubuntu Linux 16.04 LTS, R-release, GCC (on rhub)
 * Fedora Linux, R-devel, clang, gfortran (on rhub)
+* macOS 10.13, R-release (with travis-ci)

 ## R CMD check results